-Despite the lower number of bands yielded in reactions with OPA 03, when compared with primer OPA 02, primer OPA 03 allowed an efficient differentiation of genotypes.
-This result is in contrast with Li and Caufield13 (1998) study, in that OPA 03 showed lower discriminatory capacity than OPA 02.
-In addition, OPA 05, 13 and 18 showed lower number of bands than OPA 02 and OPA 03 (Table 1).
-The decreased number of bands might decrease the differentiation among genotypes, since just one genotype was identified by OPA 18 in volunteer 11, compared to the other two genotypes identified with the other primers (Table 1).
-In addition, although OPA 05 produced less bands than OPA 02 and 03, which might difficult the differentiation of the genotypes, it seems that this characteristic did not impair the identification and differentiation of the genotypes in the samples analyzed.
-Because of this, considering the results of the present study, an association between OPA 02 and OPA 03 or OPA 02 and OPA 05 may be useful in the identification of genotypic diversity.
-Nevertheless, further studies should evaluate a higher number of volunteers and different samples, such as biofilm, which present higher diversity with different primers.
+Despite the lower number of bands yielded in reactions with OPA 03, when compared to primer OPA 02, primer OPA 03 allowed an efficient differentiation of genotypes.
+This result is in contrast with those of Li and Caufield13 (1998), who found that OPA 03 presented a lower discriminatory capacity than OPA 02.
+In addition, OPA 05,

+13 and 18 showed a smaller number of bands than OPA 02 and OPA 03 (Table 1).

+The reduced number of bands might decrease the differentiation among genotypes, since just one genotype was identified by OPA 18 in volunteer 11, compared to the other two genotypes identified with the other primers (Table 1).
+In addition, although OPA 05 produced fewer bands than OPA 02 and 03, which might make difficult the differentiation of the genotypes, it seems that this characteristic did not impair the identification and differentiation of the genotypes in the samples analyzed.
+Because of this finding, considering the results of the present study, an association between OPA 02 and OPA 03 or OPA 02 and OPA 05 may be useful in the identification of genotypic diversity.
+Nevertheless, further studies should evaluate a larger number of volunteers and different samples, such as biofilm, which present a higher diversity, using different primers.